The Goal

 My responsibilities included:

-Defining UX strategy
+Defining the UX strategy.

-Defining UX strategy
+Defining the UX strategy.

-Defining UX strategy
+Defining the UX strategy.

-Defining UX strategy
+Defining the UX strategy.

-Conducting competitive analysis & tree tests
+Conducting competitive analysis & tree tests.

-Conducting competitive analysis & tree tests
+Conducting competitive analysis & tree tests.

-Conducting competitive analysis & tree tests
+Conducting competitive analysis & tree tests.

-Conducting competitive analysis & tree tests
+Conducting competitive analysis & tree tests.

-Managing scope & timelines
+Managing scope & timelines.

-Managing scope & timelines
+Managing scope & timelines.

-Managing scope & timelines
+Managing scope & timelines.

-Managing scope & timelines
+Managing scope & timelines.

 Research Time: Competitive Analysis